ankur91088-github/web-scraping/README.md

 Composer (for managing PHP dependencies)

-Laravel (>= 8.x)

-SQLite (or your preferred database system we use sqlite)
+SQLite (or your preferred database system , we use sqlite)

 XAMPP (optional for local development environment)

-Symfony DomCrawler and Guzzle for scraping

 Git (for version control)